evelyn-gius/evelyn-gius.github.io/content/en/_index.md

 ## Career

-1999-2004: German Philology, Computer Science, and Philosophy at the University of Hamburg and the Istituto Orientale in Naples, graduation with a thesis on machine-readable lexicons.
+1999-2004: Studies of German Philology, Computer Science, and Philosophy at the University of Hamburg and the Istituto Orientale in Naples, graduation with a thesis on machine-readable lexicons.

-2004-2006: Mediator qualification and work at a mediation institute.
+2004-2006: Mediator training and work at a mediation institute.
 Subsequently, part-time coach and organizational consultant in the non-profit sector until 2011.

-2006-2019: Research assistant at the Interdisciplinary Center for Narratology and at the Institute of German Studies at the University of Hamburg, with an self-supervised subproject in a cross-university research consortium starting in 2017.
-Additionally, gave birth to two children (2009, 2015), completed a Ph.D. with a dissertation on the narrative structure of conflict narratives (published in 2015 [DOI: 10.1515/9783110422405] in the Narratologia series by De Gruyter), and representative of the academic chair for Digital Philology at the University of Würzburg in the summer semester of 2018.
+2006-2019: Research associate at the Interdisciplinary Center for Narratology and at the Institute of German Studies at the University of Hamburg, project as principle investigator in a cross-university research consortium starting in 2017.
+Also, birth of my children (2009, 2015), completion of my Ph.D. with a dissertation on the narrative structure of conflict narratives (published in 2015 [DOI: 10.1515/9783110422405] in the Narratologia series by De Gruyter), and guest professership for Digital Philology at the University of Würzburg in the summer term of 2018.

-Summer semester 2019: Call to professorship for Digital Philology at the Technical University of Darmstadt.
+Since ummer term 2019 professorship for Digital Philology at the Technical University of Darmstadt.

 ## Further Information